jbellue/minesweeper/README.md

 ```

 ###TODO
-- [ ] Make the menus not as rubbish (e.g. remember position, not look like they've been done by a 5 year old),
+- [ ] Make the menus not as rubbish,
-- [ ] Make extra sure I'm not doing anything stupid with the tile bytes,
 - [ ] High scores on the EEPROM?

 Note: great thanks to http://fuopy.github.io/arduboy-image-converter/